uscool/neo-net-enterprise/README.md

 12. Setting up meetings and calendar (Google Calendar)

 The 'laws.pdf' file is used to run the legality checks in number 11.

+# NOTE THAT THE GUI BRANCH STORES GUI.
+THIS IS NOT YET COMPLETE, BUT THE INTEGRATION, 1, 2 AND 9, 10 GUI HAVE BEEN ADDED